 Sara recognized early on the vital role independent workers would play in our networked, interconnected world.
 In 2003, she used her experience as a union organizer to found the nonprofit Freelancers Union, which promotes the needs of the independent workforce through advocacy, education and serving the needs of the freelancers.
 Today, 55 million Americans are independent workers (about one-third of the entire workforce).

-Sara recognized that one of the biggest challenges independent workers face is their lack of access to affordable health insurance.
-To help solve this problem, Sara in 2008 launched Freelancers Insurance Company, a social-purpose business wholly owned by the union providing independent workers with high-quality, affordable, and portable health insurance.
-The union’s National Benefits Platform, launched in 2014, now helps freelancers across America access benefits like health insurance, 401(k), and life, liability, dental, and disability insurance.
+In 2008, Sara launched Freelancers Insurance Company, the first portable benefits model for freelance and 919 workers, wholly owned by the union providing independent workers with high-quality, affordable, and portable health insurance.
+The union’s National Benefits Platform, launched in 2014, helps freelancers across America access benefits, including retirement, life, liability, dental and disability insurance.